 Baked Panko Onion Rings

-Preheat oven to 375 degrees.
-Prepare a baking sheet with parchment paper or a wire rack.
+- Preheat oven to 375°F. Prepare a baking sheet with parchment paper or a wire rack.

-In one small bowl add breadcrumbs and spices.
-Stir well to distribute spices.
-In a second small bowl beat eggs.
-Add several onion rings to eggs.
+- In a small clean bowl add breadcrumbs and spices.
+Stir well to combine.
+In a second small bowl beat eggs lightly with a fork.
+Add several onion rings to beaten eggs.
 Coat well.
-Transfer one ring to panko mixture, toss breadcrumbs onto ring.
+Transfer one onion ring to breadcrumb mixture, toss to coat.
 Remove and gently place on prepared baking sheet.
-Repeat with remaining onion pieces.
+Repeat with remaining onion slices.